shopgate/connect-doc/markdown/guides/tools/platform-sdk.md

 > **Prerequisites:**
 >
-> Before using the Shopgate Connect Platform SDK, you should have a basic understanding of the following topics: Extensions, [Pipelines](/guides/technical/connect/pipelines), and [Steps](/guides/technical/connect/steps).
+> Before using the Shopgate Platform SDK, you should have a basic understanding of the following topics: Extensions, [Pipelines](/guides/technical/connect/pipelines), and [Steps](/guides/technical/connect/steps).

 ## How To Install the Platform SDK

-The Shopgate Connect Platform SDK is based on Node.js and requires Node.js version **8.4 or later** installed on your development machine.
+The Shopgate Platform SDK is based on Node.js and **requires Node.js version 12** installed on your development machine.

 To install the Platform SDK, open a terminal (as a user with permission to install software) and type: